isaacjeffersonlee/Actually_Saucy_Very_Zesty/README.md

 Then everything should be installed.

+(Also make sure you have chrome browser installed).

 ## Config File
 We specify our user id and password and what sports we would like to enroll for in the config.yaml file.